Intrinsic Universal Measurements of Non-linear Embeddings: Introduction

+As both $f_{\bm\theta}(\bm{y})$ and $\bm{x}$ are points on $\calX$, such measurements of $f$ is based on the data geometry, which is the geometry of $\calX$ equipped with fundamental quantities such as the distance.
+Then, one can minimize the empirical average of $D(f_{\bm\theta}(\bm{y})\,:\,\bm{x} )$ \wrt a set of samples to learn the neural network $f_{\bm\theta}$.
+Similarly, an embedding $g_{\bm\theta}:\,\calX\to\calY$ can be measured by first mapping $\bm{x}$ to the latent space, and then measuring the distance against $\bm{y}$.
+The following diagram shows this paradigm based on the geometry of $\calY$, the embedding geometry.

+A typical example of these paradigms is autoencoder networks~\citep{kingma14,rifai11}, where $g_{\bm\theta}$ and $f_{\bm\theta}$ are called the ``encoder'' and the ``decoder'', respectively.

+As a convention of notations, we use Greek letters such as ``$\alpha$'' and ``$\beta$'' to denote scalars, bold lowercase letters such as ``$\bm{x}$'' and ``$\bm{y}$'' for vectors, regular capital letters such as ``$A$'' and ``$W$'' for matrices, and calligraphic letter such as ``$\calX$'' and ``$\calY$'' for manifolds and their related measurements, with exceptions.
+We reserve the symbol ``$D$'' for a general distance-like measure, and the symbol ``$\calD$'' for our proposed discrepancy measure.
+The mappings are denoted by $f_{\bm\theta}$ and $g_{\bm\theta}$, where the subscript $\bm\theta$ (parameters of the associated mapping) can be omitted.

+Another type of embedding is based on information theoretical measurements, which fits in the following paradigm:

+Two probability distributions $p$ and $q$ are computed for $\calX$ and $\calY$, respectively.
+Then the quality of embedding is measured by some ``distance'' $D(p\,:\,q)$ between these two probability distributions, based on the geometry of the space of probability distributions, \aka information geometry~\citep{amari16}.
+A typical example is stochastic neighbourhood embedding~\citep{hinton03}, where $p=(p_{ij})_{n\times{n}}$ and $q=(q_{ij})_{n\times{n}}$ denote pairwise proximity \wrt $n$ samples on the two manifolds $\calX$ and $\calY$, respectively, and $D(p:q)$ is chosen as the Kullback-Leibler (KL) divergence.

-In these related works, three geometries are involved: (data geometry) the usually high dimensional observation space enclosing $\bm{X}$ denoted as $\calX$; (embedding geometry) the embedding space of $\bm{Y}$ denoted as $\calY$; (information geometry) the model space, such as the space of pair-wise probability matrices $\bm{P}^Y_{n\times{n}}$.
-It is a fundamental and \emph{unsolved} problem on how these geometries interacts and affects learning, and which one of these geometries is intrinsic and can be uniquely defined.
-Past works on manifold learning~\cite{hinton03} and metric learning~\cite{lebanon02} tries to define a ``data manifold''.
-However a ``standard solution'' is still to be discovered.
+In summary, the following three geometries are involved to measure $f:\,\calX\to\calY$: \begin{description} \item[Data Geometry] Geometric measurements in a usually high dimensional observation space denoted as $\calX$, or the geometry of the input feature space; \item[Embedding Geometry] Intrinsic geometry of the embedding space $\calY$, which is usually assumed to have a simple well-defined geometric structure, such as the Euclidean space; \item[Information Geometry] Geometry of the space of probability distributions.
+It also gives an intrinsic geometry of parametric probabilistic models. \end{description} It is a fundamental and mostly \emph{unsolved} problem on how to properly define these geometries, and how these geometries interact and affect learning.

-This paper aims at a conceptual and theoretical contribution on this basic problem: ``what is a complexity/simplicity of the embedding $f$ between $\calX$ and $\calY$''?
-We will try to define the amount of information carried by a non-linear mapping based on information theoretic quantities.
-We made the following contributions \begin{itemize} \item A formal definition of $\alpha$-discrepancy that can be used to measure the information carried by a mapping $f:\calY\to\calX$; \item Proof of its invariance and other basic properties; \item Analysis to show that neighbourhood embeddings converge to the optimal $\alpha$-discrepancy as the sample size $n\to\infty$; \item Analysis of autoencoders and pull-back metrics. \end{itemize}